 Using Teflon Tape

-Begin at the end of the pipe with the male thread and wrap the tape around the thread in a clockwise direction, overlapping the previous turn by about half, until you reach the end of the thread.
+Begin at the end of the pipe with the male thread and wrap the tape around the thread the PTFE tape in a clockwise direction, overlapping the previous turn by about half, until you reach the end of the thread.
 The thin film will conform easily to the contours of the threads.
 Screw the other side of the joint down tight to get a complete, pressure-resistant seal.

 Different brands of plumber's putty have different ingredients.
-But they are all water-repellent, and all remain soft and flexible for a long time.
-This makes them ideal for uses where a reversible water-resistant seal is required, but only where that seal will not be under pressure (because the putty remains soft it would wash or blow out).
+But they are all water-repellent, and they all remain soft and flexible for a long time.
+This makes them ideal for uses where a reversible water-resistant seal is required, but only where that seal will not be under pressure because the putty remains soft it would wash or blow out.
 Typical domestic plumbing applications for plumber's putty are as a sealant between the base of a faucet and the surface of a sink, and between the rim of a basket drain and a sink.